efarraro/krumit/_items/DragonsGold.md

 ---

 EN_name: "Dragon's Gold"
-EN_description: "Convert target item into 5 💰"
+EN_description: "Discard target item and gain 5 💰"
 EN_flavor: "Who needs more junk in their lives?
 Upcycle your unwanted items into gold, and hoard that instead!' – Excerpt from 'Minimalism For Dragons', by Freidrich Konmari"
 tile_id: DragonsGold
 cost: 3